 Codeship was one of 10 vendors chosen to take part in the report.
-We were selected due to our market presence, product vision, and execution for the Codeship Pro product.
 Further important points for consideration were partner support, customer satisfaction, and market share.

 Forrester puts a significant effort into evaluating vendors.
 Their process aims to filter out any marketing buzz, and they work in a precise manner to truly evaluate every aspect of the vendor’s offering.

 From Codeship’s perspective, the assessment by Forrester appeared to be extremely in-depth, with a goal to fully understand our products, their capabilities, and the product vision.
 The process felt very much like large enterprises evaluating products and vendors, if not even more in detail.

 Having gone through their meticulous evaluation process, which took multiple months, Codeship is very proud to rank as a strong performer in the Forrester Wave Continuous Integration Tools Report.